janosgyerik/upvotejs/README.md

       starred: true
     }

-Using this data object, it is up to your implementation of `your_callback_handler` to do something interesting, for example making a `POST` or `PATCH` call to a storage service to update the user's vote.
+Using this data object, it is up to your implementation of `your_callback_handler` to actually implement writing the new state on some backend, for example with a `POST` or `PATCH` call to a storage service to update the user's vote.

 ### Using with jQuery